-MATH 1160 - Medical Math (2/0/2)
+MATH 1160 - Medical Math (3/0/3)

 Prerequisites: None.
 This applied mathematics course provides a review for the student who needs to master the fundamental numerical operations of addition, subtraction, multiplication, and division of whole numbers, fractions, and decimals.
 This course also assists the student in acquiring a better understanding of percent, ratio and proportion, and measurements.
-This course is designed to provide a foundation for enrollment into an allied health program and improving proficiency in career preparation courses.
+This course is designed to provide a foundation for enrollment into an health science program and improving proficiency in career preparation courses.
+An essential part of the course is utilizing the concepts to solve application problems.